ucrparlay/toggle-tree/README.md

 ### 1.3.
 Benchmarking

-Each folder in `benchmarks/` is a seperate implementation, you can use `bash ./bench.sh` in them to run all the graphs, or `bash ./test.sh` for only one graph configured in `config.sh`.
+Each folder in `benchmarks/` is a separate implementation, you can use `bash ./bench.sh` in them to run all the graphs, or `bash ./test.sh` for a single graph configured in `config.sh`.

 Scripts for testing all the algorithms are also provided: